ethereum-optimism/OPerating-manual/Developer Advisory Board Charter v1.1.md

 The Developer Advisory Board (DAB) exists to provide independent, expert technical judgment to secure and advance the Optimism Collective.
 We have three overarching goals:

 1.  **Serve as the Collective's primary technical approval body for Protocol Upgrades**, ensuring they are secure, well-reasoned, and aligned with the Collective's long-term interests.
-2.  **Enhance the security of the Superchain ecosystem** by operating a dedicated Audit Grants Program.
+2.  **Drive developer adoption and enhance ecosystem security** by operating dedicated grant programs.
-3.  **Provide expert technical guidance** to support other strategic funding and grant-making initiatives within the Collective.
+3.  **Provide expert technical guidance** to support other strategic initiatives within the Collective.

 ## Participants